mathesar-foundation/mathesar/docs/docs/product/users.md

 # Users & Access Levels

 Mathesar allows you to set up users with different access levels.
-A user's access levels determine what they can do with the data in managed in Mathesar.
+A user's access levels determine what they can do with the data managed in Mathesar.

 Mathesar's installation process includes setting up the first user.
 This user is an **Admin**.